 A friend of mine developed preeclampsia toward the end of her pregnancy.
-Without modern treatment, this would have led to full-blown eclampsia and killed her, as it did Sybil in “Downton Abbey.”
+Without modern treatment, this would have led to full-blown eclampsia and killed her, as it did Sybil in the TV show “Downton Abbey.”

 Infants and children surviving to adulthood and women living through childbirth have greatly increased overall human lifespan.

 I’ve known several people with type 1 diabetes, the kind that often strikes during childhood or as a young adult.
 Before the discovery of insulin, diabetes meant almost certain death.
 Incidentally, a few doctors in the pre-insulin area did have some success in treating diabetes patients – with a high fat, low carb diet.

 With insulin injections and now insulin pumps, diabetics can live a much longer lifespan than they did a century ago.

 How About You?